Sorority and Fraternity Community Ambassadors

 Statement of Necessity

 The Sorority and Fraternity Community Ambassador program is necessary to adequately promote the true purpose of sorority and fraternity life.
-Sorority and Fraternity Community Ambassadors will create an impact on the outlook of Sorority and Fraternity life for faculty, staff, current students, prospective students, families, community members and stakeholders.
+Sorority and Fraternity Community Ambassadors will strive to positively influence the outlook of sorority and fraternity life for faculty, staff, current students, prospective students, families, community members and stakeholders.

-The role of Sorority and Fraternity Community Ambassadors (SFCA) is to serve as representatives of the Iowa State University Sorority and Fraternity community and the Collegiate Panhellenic Council, Interfraternity Council, Multicultural Greek Council, and National Pan-Hellenic Council.
-The role of the ambassadors is to educate prospective students, families, local community and stakeholders about the Iowa State University Sorority and Fraternity community.
-Ambassadors will support Sorority and Fraternity community activities including but not limited to Office of Admissions visit days, Greek Visit Day, Destination Iowa State, and ClubFest.
+The role of Sorority and Fraternity Community Ambassadors is to serve as representatives of the Iowa State University Sorority and Fraternity community and the Collegiate Panhellenic Council, Interfraternity Council, Multicultural Greek Council, and National Pan-Hellenic Council.
+The role of the ambassadors is to educate prospective students, families, local community and stakeholders about the Iowa State University sorority and fraternity community.
+Ambassadors will support Sorority and Fraternity community activities including but not limited to Office of Admissions visit days, Experience Iowa State, Destination Iowa State, and ClubFest.

 - Must be an initiated member of a fraternity/sorority within the CPC, IFC, MGC or NPHC councils.